TheOdinProject/curriculum/javascript/computer_science/project_hash_map.md

 - Firstly we do not save the hash code, the hash code is a calculation to find out which bucket (storage) our value will have to go to.
 Think about it as a locker number for example.

 - We save computation time.
 If we are to find where our hash is stored it would be much faster and easier for a computer to compare two numbers rather than a string (or objects) to find the bucket where we have to store our elements (you will learn more about buckets shortly).
-Finding a bucket using a number would allow us to use that number as our index, which means finding a bucket complexity would be `O(1)`
+Finding a bucket using a number would allow us to use that number as our index.

 - By using number as hash code, we can have a hash codes that is uniform across variables where it doesn't have to only be a string, we can even hash numbers, or objects then we need an algorithm to generate a hash code number for our needs from an object, taking `class Person` object as an example, our hash code can be a combination of the `strinngToNummber(name) + age`.